0xraks/Home-Automation/README.md

 # Home-Automation
-Advanced home automation with Home Assistant,MQTT, with local media servers and NAS support.
+Advanced home automation with Home Assistant,MQTT, with local media servers and NAS File Server support.
 The repository contains my configuration and automation files.
 Most of the tools used are open-source.
+Fully hosted locally, can be made available to the public internet by port forwarding and Lets crypt SSL encryption.
+Support for Google Assistant